Wheel of Colors: Guide to Combining Colors

 These colorful designs are effective because they create a joyful and stimulating environment.
 To produce contrast or to lessen the brightness, use the three colors in different tints and tones.
 For example, a living room may include rich orange and green hues with hints of a third color, such as a pastel couch.

-Warm And Cool Colors of the Wheel
+Warm and Cool Colors of the Wheel

 Color influences mood and emotional reactions.
 Greens have a calming effect, while yellows are energizing.
 Vibrant reds are bold and passionate, yet soft pink, or a pink tinge, is seen as delicate and charming.
 Oranges are warm and inviting, purples are sensual and ethereal, and blues are peaceful and tranquil.
 Purple is a very complicated hue.